 Where to Stay in Los Angeles

-- Banana Bungalow – this hostel offers shared and private accommodation, around a mile from the downtown Hollywood area.
-There’s free parking on-site, and reviews are positive.
+- Banana Bungalow – hostel with shared and private rooms, about a mile from downtown Hollywood.
+Free parking.

-- Orange Drive Hostel – a short walk from the Hollywood Walk of Fame, this is a well-reviewed hostel offering shared and private rooms, with on-site kitchen and laundry facilities.
-Breakfast is included, and parking is available for a good price.
+- Orange Drive Hostel – short walk from the Walk of Fame, with shared and private rooms, kitchen, laundry.
+Breakfast included.

-- The Georgian Hotel – this beautiful 1933 4* Art Deco hotel is a short walk from Santa Monica pier, and offers ocean views and on-site dining.
-Breakfast is available, and parking is available on-site for a fee.
+- The Georgian Hotel – a 1933 Art Deco hotel a short walk from Santa Monica Pier.
+Ocean views, on-site dining, parking available.

-Now it’s time to head north on one of the world’s most beautiful road trips – the Pacific Coast Highway.
-You’ll follow this coastal route from Los Angeles all the way to San Francisco.
-The total drive is around 450 miles, which would take you about 9 hours if you drove it straight in one go.
+Now comes one of the world’s most beautiful road trips: the Pacific Coast Highway from Los Angeles to San Francisco.
+The total distance is around 450 miles, roughly 9 hours of straight driving, but you’re not going to do it in one go.

-Of course, we’re not going to recommend you do it all in one go.
-We suggest you take two days and two nights to drive the route.
-We’d suggest stopping somewhere like San Luis Obispo, Morro Bay or Cambria for your first night on the route, and then in Monterey, Carmel, or Pacific Grove for your second night.
-You will then arrive into San Francisco in the morning of your 10th day.
+Take two days and two nights.
+We suggest stopping in San Luis Obispo, Morro Bay, or Cambria for your first night, and Monterey, Carmel, or Pacific Grove for your second.
+You’ll arrive into San Francisco on the morning of Day 10.

 Highlights of the Pacific Coast Highway

-A little further north from Hearst Castle is the Elephant Seal vista point.
-Here, if you visit between November and March, you will see thousands of elephants seals on the beach, as they come to mate and give birth.
-If you visit outside these months, there will still likely be seals on the beach, but not in quite the same volumes.
+A little further north is the Elephant Seal vista point.
+Between November and March, thousands of elephant seals haul out on the beach to mate and give birth.
+Outside those months there are still seals around, just fewer of them.

 Where to Stay Along the Pacific Coast Highway